Contrasting Trinity Capital (TRIN) and The Competition

-Trinity Capital (OTCMKTS: TRIN – Get Rating) is one of 684 publicly-traded companies in the “Holding & other investment offices” industry, but how does it contrast to its competitors?
-We will compare Trinity Capital to related businesses based on the strength of its dividends, profitability, valuation, earnings, analyst recommendations, institutional ownership and risk.
+Trinity Capital (OTCMKTS: TRIN – Get Rating) is one of 679 publicly-traded companies in the “Holding & other investment offices” industry, but how does it compare to its rivals?
+We will compare Trinity Capital to similar companies based on the strength of its dividends, risk, earnings, institutional ownership, valuation, analyst recommendations and profitability.

-This table compares Trinity Capital and its competitors top-line revenue, earnings per share (EPS) and valuation.
+This table compares Trinity Capital and its rivals top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue